argentsea/docfx/tutorials/Sharding/shardsets.md

 #### *ReturnValueAsync*

 Executes a query and returns the value (string, number, etc.) of either the return result, output parameter, or first-row column.
-The result can also be a ShardKey or ShardChild.
+The result can also be a ShardKey.

 This method might be useful to lookup a single value from the shard rather than an entire record.
 Its principle and essential role, however, is to enable the return of inserted keys when identity columns are used.